biopython/biopython/Doc/cookbook/Restriction/Restriction.md

-If you wish, the script may install the folder for you as well, but you will have to run it as root if your normal user has no write access to your Python installation (and it should'nt).
+If you wish, the script may install the folder for you as well, but you will have to run it as root if your normal user has no write access to your Python installation (and it shouldn't).
 Use the command `ranacompiler.py -i` or `ranacompiler.py --install` for this.

 If anything goes wrong (you have no write access to the destination folder for